As Anthony Bourdain’s Net Worth Grew, His Charitable Works Also Increased

-As tributes to Anthony Bourdain pour in from fans and celebrities around the world, one thing is clear — people are remembering for the nice and amazing human that he was.
+As tributes to Anthony Bourdain pour in from fans and celebrities around the world, one thing is clear — people are remembering the chef and TV personality for the nice and amazing human that he was.

-As the Inquisitr reported earlier today, the 61-year-old chef was found deceased in his hotel room in Paris, France.
-He was reportedly there filming his hit series Parts Unknown when his friend Eric Ripert made the tragic discovery.
+As the Inquisitr reported earlier today, the 61-year-old chef was found dead in his hotel room in Paris, France.
+He was reportedly there filming his hit series, Parts Unknown, when his friend Eric Ripert made the tragic discovery.

 According to Newsweek, Bourdain put in blood, sweat, and tears as he worked his way to superstardom, starting a job as a cook who pocketed about $40 cash per shift and growing an empire worth an estimated $16 million, though when he was alive, Bourdain claims that the $16 million was not accurate.

 “I think the people who calculate these things assume that I live a lot more sensibly than I do.
-I mean, I don’t live recklessly—I have one car.
+I mean, I don’t live recklessly — I have one car.
 But I don’t deprive myself simple pleasures.
 I’m not a haggler.
 There’s not enough time in the world.
 I tend to go for the quickest, easiest, what’s comfortable.
 I want it now.
 Time’s running out,” he confessed while saying that those estimates are “ten times” more than what he is actually worth.

 In one of his books, he also wrote that when he is gone, he wants his loved ones taken care of so they wouldn’t have to worry if “something bad” happens.
 So he had based all of his savings and investments on being able to take care of his family.